CnesUvsq/astroidePage/_pages/about.md

 ![astroideLogo]({{ "astroideLogo.png" | absolute_url }})

 ASTROIDE is an open source software, distributed under GPL V2 Licence.
-It was supported by the University of Versailles Saint-Quentin (UVSQ) and the Centre National dEtudes Spatiales.
+It was supported by the University of Versailles Saint-Quentin (UVSQ) and the Centre National d`Etudes Spatiales.

 ASTROIDE is a distributed data server tailored for the management of large volume of astronomical data